 Requirements for Studio Minor:

-- Beginning, intermediate and advanced level courses in one of these areas of interest: Drawing, Painting, Sculpture, Printmaking or Graphic Design.
+- Beginning, intermediate and advanced level courses in one of these areas of interest: Drawing, Painting, Sculpture, Printmaking, Photography, or Graphic Design.

 - An additional introductory-level course in an area other than the chosen area of interest.

 - Two courses chosen in consultation with a faculty advisor.
 One of these courses must be at the advanced 300-400 level, and may or may not be in the area of interest.

 Honors Program: Departmental honors in studio are awarded to those majors who have completed a substantive body of significant work in one or more studio disciplines.
 Nominations for honors are submitted by individual faculty members, and the final decision rests with the entire studio faculty.
 Senior standing is required.